Kayra/practice-kubernetes/README.md

 * Can be referenced in Deployments/Pods
 * **WARNING**: Anyone with API/etcd access can retrieve or modify a Secret
 * **WARNING**: Anyone authorised to create a Pod in a namespace can use that access to read any Secret in that namespace, including indirect access such as deployment permissions
-* The follwing steps should be followed to safely use Secrets:
+* The following steps should be followed to safely use Secrets:
   * Enable encryption at rest for Secrets
   * Enable or configure RBAC rules that restrict reading data in Secrets
   * Enable or configure RBAC mechanisms to limit which principles are allowed to create new Secrets or replace existing ones